Nanoonga/chtml-masonry/README.md

 **The Masonry layout** (also known as the Pinterest layout) is a matrix of semi-regular elements separated by a constant margin, like bricks in a wall, but rotated 90 degrees so that it grows from the top down as new elements are added.

+CSS solutions to the masonry layout are fast, but they're fragile and nonobvious.
+Conventional JS is orders of magnitude slower than CSS because it manipulates a rendered DOM in situ.

+Computed HTML is a composition method that is almost as fast as CSS, because the browser's HTML interpreter is highly optimized for rendering DOMs from a stream of HTML tags.
+If the attributes of every tag are computed from variables at runtime, the parser never has to backtrack or repaint.

 These listings provide a practical demonstration of the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.